Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Recommended hotels in Mitte

 The quality of accommodations in Mitte is generally quite good.
-Wherever you choose to stay in Mitte, you’ll be close to restaurants, bars, and a never-ending selection of things to do.
+Wherever you choose to stay in Mitte, you’ll be close to cafes, restaurants, bars, and a never-ending selection of things to do.

 • Generator Berlin Mitte is a stylish hotel in northern Mitte with bright, modern rooms.
 It offers a superb location near some of the top restaurants and nightlife in the city.